October 27, 2020

 you were using Deno to bundle code for the browser, make sure to load the bundle

-This release adds the web platform APIs alert
+This release adds the web platform APIs alert, confirm, and prompt.
+These

 have the same functions as they do in the browser: